-Windows authentication uses either Kerberos authentication or NTLM authentication, depending upon the client and server configurations.
+Windows authentication uses either Kerberos authentication protocol or NTLM authentication protocol, depending on the client and server configurations.

 The NEGOTIATE_MESSAGE defines an NTLM Negotiate message that is sent from the client to the server.
 This message allows the client to specify its supported NTLM options to the server.

 The CHALLENGE_MESSAGE defines an NTLM challenge message that is sent from the server to the client and it is used by the server to challenge the client to prove its identity.

 The AUTHENTICATE_MESSAGE defines an NTLM authenticate message that is sent from the client to the server after the CHALLENGE_MESSAGE is processed by the client.